usdetour/usdetour.github.io/README.md

 # U.S. Detour

+A curated collection of
+definitive,
+high-quality,
+well-designed products,
-U.S. Detour is a curated collection of definitive, high-quality, well-designed products, all made in the United States.
+all made in the United States.

 ## Mission

-Our mission is to tell the real story of products: how they're made, who makes them, and why they do so.
+Our mission is to tell the real story of products: how, why, and by whom they&rsquo;re made.
-The history of the manufacturers, intricacies of form and function, focusing on the act of creation, quality craftsmanship, and timeless design.
+The history of the manufacturers, intricacies of form and function, with focus on the act of creation, quality craftsmanship, and timeless design.

 We want to shift attention to realities, over trite advertising fictions.

-We see an alternative to the parade of hallow brands, the bogus hyped virtues and features, the derisive assertions that your life is incomplete without some thing.
+We see an alternative to
+the parade of hollow brands,
+the bogus hyped virtues and features, the derisive assertions that your life is incomplete without some thing.

-We're surrounded by multitudes of stuff, in the middle of an unprecedented historical shift from scarcity to plenty.
+We&rsquo;re surrounded by multitudes of stuff, undergoing an unprecedented historical shift from scarcity to plenty.
-This abbundance is overwhelming; with so many options, deciding has become the difficulty.
+This abbundance is overwhelming;
+with so many options,
+deciding has become the difficulty.

-Why choose any single product over another?
+Why choose one over another?
 Price?
 Appearance?
-Durability?

-We believe the real story matters more: where it's made, who makes it, why they do so, how long they've been making it, and how long it'll last.
+Perceived quality?

+We believe where it comes from and how long it&rsquo;ll last matters more.

-Initially we're merely presenting a collection of products, with simple descriptions and straightforward layout.
+Initially we&rsquo;re merely offering a collection of products, with simple descriptions and straightforward layout.
-As we grow, we want to delve deeper into the producers and their products, showing how and where they're made, what you can do with them, and their place in history.
+As we grow, we&rsquo;ll present more about producers and their products, showing how and where they&rsquo;re made, what you can do with them, and their place in history.